RIT-iSchool/mongo-project-mongods/README.md

 - **Jinja2**: Jinja2 is used to allow embedding Python code within HTML templates to generate dynamic content.

+Our project is a Python Flask web application that interacts with a MongoDB database.
+The application allows users to search and view Instagram posts, as well as add comments to posts.
+The application uses the pandas library to read data from a CSV file and insert it into a MongoDB collection.
+It also uses the gridfs module to store and retrieve image files from the database.

 The application has the following routes:

 - `'/'`: Renders the `search.html` template, which is the home page of the application.